-STATEMENT: HUD’s New Mixed Status Proposal is Cruel, Costly & Counterproductive.
+STATEMENT: HUD’s Proposed Mixed-Status Rule is Cruel, Costly & Counterproductive.

 - Alliance for Housing Justice